StudioKeys/vendor_PixelLauncherExtended/README.md

 - Flash the file in Magisk and select your desired modifications using volume keys
 - Reboot your device and go to **Settings** > **Apps** > **Default apps** > **Home app** and make sure **Pixel Launcher Extended** is selected

+### Variants
+Choose from the four variants that are available and match your needs.
+These 4 variants are:

-#### Variants
+#### Offline Installer
-**Offline Installer**
-It doesn't require internet while flashing, but it's 100+ MB in size.
+It doesn't require internet while flashing, but it is 100+ MB in size.
 It's available for download from [Download Links](#download-links) below.
 You can build it yourself too by following instructions from [Building from source](#building-from-source) section.

-**Online Installer**
+#### Online Installer
 It requires internet while flashing and downloads only selected files by user during installation.
-It's less than 5 MB in size.
+It is less than 5 MB in size.
 Depending upon your internet this variant may take more time in flashing compared to offline installer.
 It's available for download from [Download Links](#download-links) below.
 You can build it yourself too by following instructions from [Building from source](#building-from-source) section.

-**Customize Installer**
+#### Customize Installer
 It's like offline installer but less in size.
 Installer zip size depends upon the modifications a user chooses while making the zip.
 It's not available for download from download links below.
 However, You can build it yourself by following instructions from [Building from source](#building-from-source) section.
 This variant is good for those whose phone's volume keys are broken or if they don't want to follow long instructions involving volume key presses(multiple times) while flashing in Magisk.

+#### Manual Installer
+It's a mixture of offline & customize installer.
+It is 100+ MB in size.
+You can modify the installation options(like customize installer) by editing the config.txt file in the installer zip.
+To learn how to edit config.txt and flash the manual installer, [click here](https://github.com/saitamasahil/Pixel-Launcher-Extended/blob/main/manual_installer_instructions.md).
+It's available for download from [Download Links](#download-links) below.
+You can build it yourself too by following instructions from [Building from source](#building-from-source) section.
+This variant is good for those whose phone's volume keys are broken or if they don't want to follow long instructions involving volume key presses(multiple times) while flashing in Magisk.
+Also, you can edit config.txt file again to choose different modifications & installation options and flash it again in magisk.

 ### Activating Double Tap to Sleep
-- Make sure you installed DT2S while flashing the module(or selected it while making in case of customize installer)
+- Make sure you installed DT2S while flashing the module(or selected it while making in case of customize or manual installer).
-- After rebooting device, open LSPosed and enable **Pixel Launcher DT2S**
+- After rebooting device, open LSPosed and enable **Pixel Launcher DT2S**.
-- Force-stop Pixel Launcher Extended from Settings (or reboot device again)
+- Force-stop Pixel Launcher Extended from Settings (or reboot device again).
 - Double-tap once on home screen.
-Grant superuser permissions and enjoy
+Grant superuser permissions and enjoy.

 ### Activating Developer Options In Launcher
-- Make sure you enabled developer options while flashing the launcher(or selected it while making in case of customize installer)
-- Now go to phone's setting>About phone>Build number & tap it 7-8 times.
+- Go to phone's setting>About phone>Build number & tap it 7-8 times.
 This will enable launcher's developer options along with rom's developer option.

 ### Uninstallation
-- Simply uninstall module from Magisk
+- Simply uninstall module from Magisk.

 ### Updating
-- When there is new update available, simply flash newer version in Magisk without removing previous version
+- When there is new update available, simply flash newer version in Magisk without removing previous version.
-- If you have flashed latest version already and want to select different choices while flashing, you can always flash module again without removing/uninstalling existing module
+- If you have flashed latest version already and want to select different choices while flashing, you can always flash module again without removing/uninstalling existing module.

 ### Add-ons
 These are optional add-ons, they add extra functionality to Pixel Launcher Extended.